Being a mom of 3 boys can be a lot of work, but there are significant perks to this mom-job!

 Raising 3 (or more!) boys has challenges as well, so here’s a bonus list of the things I think you’ll need!
 If you’re about to embark on the journey of 3 (or more) boys, I hope you find this helpful.

-3 things you’ll need to raise your 3 boys:
+3 things you’ll need to be a great mom of 3 boys: